theandrew168/sbs-website/content/posts/embracing-functional-simplicity.md

 	posts_to_create, posts_to_update = compare_posts(posts, feed.posts)

 	# Create all posts that need to be created.
-	db.create_posts(post)
+	db.create_posts(posts_to_create)

 	# Update all posts that need to be updated.
-	db.update_posts(post)
+	db.update_posts(posts_to_update)
 ```

 This version feels much better!
 Firstly, each blog's posts are fetched in bulk prior to comparison with the RSS feed data.
-Not only is this faster than reading each post one by one, it enables the second improvment.
+Not only is this faster than reading each post one by one, but it also enables the second improvement.
-Instead of the deciding which posts need to be created / updated and then immediately performing that action, we instead utilize a pure function (`compare_posts`) to separate the "what" (create vs update) from the "how"  (interacting with the database).
+Instead of the deciding which posts need to be created / updated and then immediately performing that action, we utilize a pure function (`compare_posts`) to separate the "what" (create vs update) from the "how"  (interacting with the database).
 **In short, the most critical decision that the system has to make is now a pure function.**

 Given some known, existing posts and a list of current posts from the RSS feed, we can easily test and verify which ones should be created and which ones should be updated.